 It is also helpful to remind the patient that this is one of the most common ankle injury setbacks.
 Explain exactly what is going on with the body, how the physical exercises and measures will help rectify the condition and encourage them to journal or make small, daily notes on any progress they make to remind them that they are moving forward with recovery despite minor setbacks.

 This is quite obviously a huge step backwards in any recovery program for someone with a sprained ankle.
 When a patient re-injures their sprained ankle, it could be due to anything from returning to full competition too soon to simply landing on the joint the wrong way while doing a rehab exercise or getting out of the shower.

 Most re-sprained ankles result in worse instability, pain and inflammation than the original sprain, making these ankle injury setbacks even more terrible to confront.
-Most types of ankle sprains happen when the patient makes a rapid shifting movement with the foot planted.
-Often, the ankle rolls outward and the foot turns inward.
-This causes the ligaments on the outside of the ankle to stretch and tear.
+Ankle sprains usually happen when the patient tries to shift body position rapidly with the foot fixed or planted.
+Frequently, the ankle rolls one way (usually outward) and the foot turns in the opposite direction (inward).
+When this happens, it can result in tearing and stretching of the ligaments on the exterior side of the ankle.
 Re-spraining the ankle sends the patient back to square one in the recovery process and can weaken the joint and surrounding structures even further.

 The Road To Recovery